shahkeyur321/COVID_19/Map/README.md

-Python file to plot the countries affected by covid 19 using folium map
+Python file to plot the countries affected by covid 19 using folium map and a screenshot of it